-CMS Specifications Manual for National Hospital Inpatient Quality Measures Discharges 01-01-19 (1Q19) through 06-30-19 (2Q19) Version 5.5a and Version 5.6 for discharges 7-31-19 through 12-31-19.
+CMS Specifications Manual for National Hospital Inpatient Quality Measures Discharges 01-01-20 (1Q20) through 06-30-20 (2Q20) Version 5.7.
 Excerpts from these documents are included in this document in addition to providing the links.
-Please note that the NYSDOH data dictionary is using Version 5.6 as the overriding document for alignment for the entire calendar year 2019 discharges.
-The NYSDOH data collection for all cases in CY 2019 will use ONLY the data elements for this measures that are presented in Version 5.6.
+Again, note that the NYSDOH data dictionary is using Version 5.7 and aligning with CMS regarding two dictionary releases in a year.
+Hospitals can expect to receive a revised data dictionary to align with the CMS 5.8 release effecting for 07-01-20 discharges.